QoboLtd/phake-builder/README.md

 If you find this useful, have a look at other project templates, based on this one:

+* [project-template](https://github.com/QoboLtd/project-template) - generic PHP project template
 * [project-template-wordpress](https://github.com/QoboLtd/project-template-wordpress) - an automated setup for WordPress CMS
-* [project-template-magento](https://github.com/QoboLtd/project-template-magento) - an automated setup for Magento Ecommerce Platform

 Install
 -------